canonical/hardware-observer-operator/tests/functional/README.md

 Here, "real hardware" refers to machines that are not VMs or containers and have access to real hardware resources like RAID cards and BMC management tools.

+Note: the built charm must be present in the root of the project's directory for the tests to run.

 ## Hardware Independent Tests
 These are the tests for hardware observer that do not require any real hardware.

 Hardware independent tests are run on every PR / weekly scheduled test run.
-They belong to the `TestCharm` class in the `test_charm.py` module.

 These include:
 * Testing whether juju config changes produce the required results
-* Check whether the exporter systemd service starts and stops correctly
-* Test exporter is stopped and related files removed on removal of charm

-and more.

-Running these tests is as simple as executing the `make functional` command.
+Running these tests is as simple as executing the `tox -e func -- -v`

 ## Hardware Dependent Tests
 These are the tests that depend on real hardware to be executed.
 This is performed manually when required, for example - validating the charm's full functionality before a new release.

 Hardware dependent tests are present in the `TestCharmWithHW` class in the `test_charm.py` module.
 The pytest marker `realhw` has been added to this class (which would include all the tests in this class).

-These tests will only be executed if the `--collectors` option for pytest is provided some value.
+These tests will only be executed if the `--realhw` option for pytest is provided.
+Additionally, the `--collectors` option with space separated values can be provided, if specific hardware is present.
+Check the `conftest.py` for options.
 Otherwise, all these tests are skipped (this is done by checking for the presence of the `realhw` marker mentioned earlier.)

-Note: The `test_build_and_deploy` function sets up the test environment for both types of tests.
+Note: The operator must set up a test model with the machine added beforehand.
+The machine must be an actual host, containers or VMs won't work.

 Some of these tests include:
 * Check if all collectors are detected in the exporter config file
 * Test if metrics are available at the expected endpoint
 * Test if metrics specific to the collectors being tested are available
+* Test if smarctl-exporter snap is installed and running
+* Test if Nvidia drivers and dcgm-exporter snap are installed

 and more.